microchip-pic-avr-solutions/microchip-iot-developer-guides-for-aws/README.md

 ### [A More Thorough Look into the Provisioning Process](./a-more-thorough-look-into-the-provisioning-process)

-Explores what happens when a board is provisioned through *JITR* (Just In Time Registration) using the [*IoT Provisioning Tool*](http://www.microchip.com/mymicrochip/filehandler.aspx?ddocname=en1001525).
-JITR is achieved by setting up an AWS Lambda function, which in turn generates an AWS IoT Core Policy and sets up all authentication for the given board.
+Explores what happens when a board is provisioned through *MAR* (Multi-Account Registration) and *JITR* (Just In Time Registration) using the [*IoT Provisioning Tool*](http://www.microchip.com/mymicrochip/filehandler.aspx?ddocname=en1001525).
+The JITR method uses an AWS Lambda function to register devices and certificates in the cloud during the first connection, while the MAR method is based around pre-registered devices and certificates.
 Recommended for readers who desire to understand the details of how devices are authenticated.

 ### [An Introduction to Device Shadows and AWS Lambda](./an-introduction-to-device-shadows-and-aws-lambda)